-% of Teachers with a % of Teachers Fully Certified

-Deciles: School Enrollment Master's Degree for their Positions
+Deciles: School Enrollment % of Teachers with a Master's Degree % of Teachers Fully Certified for their Positions

 1 st (smallest) 28% 89%

 2nd 29% 91%

 3rd 34% 94%

 4th 36% 97%

 5th 33% 98%

 6th 36% 98%

 7th 38% 97%

 8th 41% 97%

 9th 40% 96%

 10 th (largest) 44% 98%

-- There is a moderate negative correlation between teacher salaries and school enrollment size and percentage of economically disadvantaged students - Methods that could be explored to address these disparities include teacher incentives and improving the teacher preparation pipeline
+At present, there is a moderate negative correlation between teacher salaries and school enrollment size, and the same is true for teacher salaries in a given school and that school's share of economically disadvantaged students.

+Methods for addressing these disparities that could be explored include teacher incentives and improving the teacher preparation pipeline.

-Develop a legislative task force to investigate and address the out-of-school factors that inhibit performance for high need students within the state.
-Recommendation 3: Task Force
+Recommendation 3: Develop a legislative task force to investigate and address the out-of-school factors that inhibit performance for high need students within the state.